0SINTr/DHushCP/README.md

 ## 🔍 Overview

-**DHushCP** is a tool designed to facilitate **secure covert communication** between two parties - an Initiator and Responder - using standard **DHCP (Dynamic Host Configuration Protocol)** packets. **DHushCP** utilizes principles of **network steganography** by embedding encrypted messages within protocol fields that are not commonly inspected.
-By inserting cryptographic elements within unused DHCP options, **DHushCP** enables hidden message exchanges over existing network infrastructures without raising suspicion.
+**DHushCP** is a tool designed to facilitate **secure covert communication** between two parties - an Initiator and a Responder - using standard **DHCP (Dynamic Host Configuration Protocol)** packets.

+**DHushCP** utilizes principles of **network steganography** by embedding encrypted messages within DHCP protocol fields that are not commonly inspected, such as Option 226.

+By inserting cryptographic elements within unused DHCP options, **DHushCP** enables hidden message exchanges outside existing network infrastructures without raising suspicion.

-### 💬 TLDR
+### 💬 TLDR; DHushCP and Steganography
-Steganography refers to hiding secrets in plain sight, and **DHushCP** does this two-fold:
+**Steganography** refers to hiding secrets in plain sight, and **DHushCP** does this two-fold:

 - **It hides an encrypted message sent from A to B in an unused DHCP option field.**
   - **DHushCP** doesn't require the two hosts to route their communication through a specific network, access point or centralized app.
-By using plain DHCP packets, the communication blends into normal traffic.
-Although the messages are **fully encrypted** back and forth between the two hosts, it is advisable to keep a low number of message exchanges per session, so that the amount of Discover packets being sent by the hosts doesn't raise any eyebrows.
+By using plain DHCP Discover packets, the communication blends into normal traffic.
+Although the messages are **fully encrypted** back and forth between the two hosts, it is advisable to keep a **low number** of message exchanges per session, so that the amount of Discover packets being sent by the hosts doesn't raise any eyebrows.
 See the **Use Case** below for an example.
 - **It uses only DHCP Discover packets to communicate the keys and messages.**
-  - At first, the use of DHCP Discover packets might seem strange, due to the broadcast nature of these packets.
+  - At first, the use of **DHCP Discover** packets might seem strange, due to the broadcast nature of these packets.
 However, this obfuscates the **DHushCP** communication even more compared to even the first iteration of **DHushCP** where the two hosts were actually performing a complete *Discover - Offer - Request - Ack* sequence that was hiding the message exchange.
 By using DHCP Discover packets only, **DHushCP** is now stealthier since no rogue DHCP server activity can be detected by a sniffer.

 ## 🚀 Features

-- **End-to-End Encryption:** Utilizes Elliptic Curve Cryptography (ECC) for secure message exchange between Initiator and Responder.
+- **End-to-End Encryption:** Utilizes Elliptic Curve Cryptography (ECC) for secure message exchange between **Initiator** and **Responder**.
 - **Message Embedding:** Efficiently embeds keys and messages to fit within DHCP option constraints, ensuring seamless transmission.
 - **Checksum Verification:** Implements SHA-256 checksums to ensure data integrity and authenticity.
 - **Session Management:** Generates unique session IDs to maintain communication integrity and prevent message mixing.